Mahboob-A/algocode-auth/README.md

 `Algocode Auth` is responsible for User Management service for `Algocode - a DSA Practice Platform just like Leetcode`.

-To learn more about Algocode, please `READ-THE-BLOG-URL` or visit <a href="https://github.com/Mahboob-A/algocode">Algocode</a> here.
+To learn more about _Algocode and the architecture_, please `READ-THE-BLOG-URL` or visit <a href="https://github.com/Mahboob-A/algocode">Algocode</a> here.

 Algocode Auth Service uses `celery` to asynchronously send email to users,`Flower` to monitor `celery workers`,  `resend` for email service, and the auth service is a `fully dockerized solution`.